Some of the core principles that guide my thinking on government and the issues:

-To begin this process, we will radically simplify our K-12 education funding formula, start to eliminate some of the many state mandates on our schools and teachers, institute a “Parent Trigger” allowing parents to take action to fix failing schools, and do everything possible to allow real education choice for every parent in Minnesota.
+To begin this process, we will radically simplify our K-12 education funding formula, start to eliminate some of the many state mandates on our schools and teachers, and do everything possible to allow real education choice for every parent in Minnesota.
 As governor, I will confront head-on the political indoctrination of our kids in some of our public schools.

 The state and federal constitutions are not lists of suggestions, but the concrete operating rules for our government.
 I view the Constitution as my job description as governor.

 Transportation is the lifeblood of Minnesota’s economy and also directly impacts quality of life.
 By employing common sense and long-term planning there is no reason we can’t achieve great roads and solve our broader transportation issues without breaking the bank.

 The Johnson Administration will put a moratorium on light rail and focus transit money on a first-class bus system.
 In the Metro, I’ll base my transportation funding decisions on projects that relieve congestion and provide mobility to the citizens of Minnesota.

 There is no more important issue than protecting innocent life.
 Not only is this a moral issue, recent breakthroughs in science and technology have made even more clear that we must protect the life of the unborn.
 I am Pro-Life and believe in the sanctity of human life from conception to natural death.

 The role of government in our lives should be as limited as possible, but providing for the public safety of all Minnesotans is one of the most important jobs of government.
 I’m proud to receive the endorsement of the Police Federation of Minneapolis for this campaign.